-With everyone still stuck at home during the pandemic, streaming has been the best way to pass the time.
+Streaming is a popular way to pass the time all around the world.
 Naturally, if you’re going to spend so much time in front of a screen, you’re going to want the best streaming device.
 There are many out there, such as Google Chromecast, Roku, and Amazon Fire TV Stick.
 In this post, we’ll specifically break down the latter two in a Roku vs FireStick comparison.

 Roku has been around since 2002, though it didn’t release a streaming box until 2008, under Netflix.
 The company then made a name for itself as one of the premier streaming boxes of the late 2000s.

 Its current best model is the Roku Streaming Stick Plus, a receiver that supports wireless 4K HDR video streaming, assuming your internet can handle it.
 The incredibly simple startup requires only the following:

 - Modern television: HDR, 4K-compatible television with an open HDMI port.

 - Fast internet: You need reasonably fast internet to stream 4K HDR content without buffering.
 On top of that, we suggest you have an unlimited plan, as you’re sure to hit an internet cap relatively quickly.

 - Roku account: Creating a Roku account is easy, and making one ahead of time will save you some time during setup.

 From here, you’ll want to plug in the included wireless receiver to connect to your internet.
 Then, all you need is the remote to manage your Roku, which comes with the purchase.